 Best Management Practices (BMP)

-Serves to increase awareness and knowledge of stormwater quality management issues through developing the annual CASQA conference and associated workshops.
+Serves to increase awareness and knowledge of stormwater quality management issues through developing the annual CASQA conference and associated training workshops.

 Identifies emerging issues and tracks trends and regulatory requirements for construction stormwater permittees; assists members with identifying possible solutions to evolving regulatory requirements.